soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ2_Drawio-to-WissKI-Paths_en.md

 ---

-## From the Semantic model to the Pathbuilder
+## From the Semantic Model to the Pathbuilder

 In the previous unit, the domain model formalized with CIDOC CRM was visualized as a Draw.io diagram.